haitle16/CodeWar-Solution/replace-all-dots/README.md

 https://www.codewars.com/kata/fixme-replace-all-dots

 Plugged the code into repl and it showed up all "....."

-Fixed the code by trying out multiple ways to solve.
+Fixed the code by adding a " \ " and a ' g ' to perform a global replacement.